Disaster and Emergency Management BSc (Hons) with foundation year

 International experience opportunities

 Disasters and emergencies occur all over the world, as such the field as a whole is international in outlook in many ways.
 Even if you intend to practice in the UK, there are lessons that can be learned from consideration of international case studies and comparing them to practice in the UK.
-Successful completion of this course will equip you to work in a range of related careers either nationally or internationally.
+Successful completion of this course should equip you to work in a range of related careers either nationally or internationally.

 Entry requirements